Friday, January 13, 2017

-In the late 1890s the Joliet, Plainfield & Aurora interurban Railway opened an electric line connecting those three communities.
-In 1904, the Joliet, Plainfield & Aurora opened an amusement park, "Electric Park", to the public to primarily promote travel on the fledgling railway.
+In the late 1890s, the Joliet, Plainfield & Aurora interurban Railway opened an electric line connecting those three communities.
+In 1903, Joliet, Plainfield & Aurora opened an amusement park, "Electric Park", to the public to primarily promote travel on the fledgling Railway.
 Electric Park quickly became a popular vacation spot.

 Lavish gardens flanking the banks of the DuPage River, as well as athletic grounds, a bandstand, a dance pavilion, a 5,000-seat auditorium featuring a large pipe organ, restaurants, a waterslide, bowling alley and passenger paddle boats.

 The resort attracted vacationers who relaxed in cabins featuring electric, gas, and water service.
-But the railroad succumbed to financial difficulties in 1923, a victim of the automobile, and Electric Park ultimately closed in 1932.
+But the railroad succumbed to financial difficulties in 1923, a victim of the automobile, and Electric Park did not open for the 1924 season.

 No comments: